Resources for Parents & Students

 We believe that access to nutritious food is a basic human right.
 We are committed to responding to the needs of our community through food distribution and support services.

 The Wisconsin Board for People with Developmental Disabilities was established to advocate on behalf of individuals with developmental disabilities, foster welcoming and inclusive communities, and improve the disability service system.
 The Board’s mission is to help people with developmental disabilities become independent, productive, and included in all facets of community life.
-Visit our website
+Click here to visit the WBPDD website.

 Wisconsin 211 connects you with thousands of nonprofit and government services in your area.
 If you want personal assistance call the three-digit number 211 or 877-947-2211.
-Visit 211Wisconsin for online search and chat.
+Click here to visit the 211Wisconsin website for online search and chat.
 Available 24 / 7 / 365.

 211 Wisconsin provides